 For a small number of academics, information on some control variables (family status, language proficiency, and the place of birth) is missing.
 The regressions therefore also include unreported indicators for missing information on these variables.
-We also include fixed effects for each academic rank, year of birth fixed effects, and controls for the city $\times$ subject employment history.
-In column 3, we add indicators for whether academic i ranked in the 51-80th, 81-90th, or 91-100th percentile of the subject-level distribution of pre-1933 academic reputation, as measured by the number of entries in pre-1933 bibliographical compendia.
-In column 4, we add indicators for whether academic i ranked in the 51-80th, 81-90th, or 91-100th percentile of the pre-1933 subject-level publication distribution.
+We also include fixed effects for each academic rank, year of birth fixed effects, and controls for the city \times subject employment history.
+In column 3, we add indicators for whether academic i ranked in the 51-80th, 81-90th, or 91-100th percentile of the subject-level distribution of pre-1933 academic i ranked in the 51-80th, 81-90th, or 91-100th percentile.
+In column 4, we add indicators for whether academic i ranked in the 51-80th, 81-90th, or 91-100th percentile of the subject-level distribution.
 The regressions also include unreported indicators for academics with missing information on academic reputation or publications.